 Kelly was the 2008 recipient of the Academy of American Poets Fellowship.
 Her other honors include a "Discovery"/The Nation Award, the Cecil Hemley Award from the Poetry Society of America, the Theodore Roethke Prize from Poetry Northwest, and a Whiting Writers Award, as well as fellowships from the John Simon Guggenheim Memorial Foundation, the National Endowment for the Arts, the Illinois State Council on the Arts, and the New Jersey Council on the Arts.

 Her work has also appeared in several volumes of the Pushcart Prize Anthology and several volumes of The Best American Poetry.

-She has taught at the University of California at Irvine, Purdue University, and Warren Wilson College, as well as numerous writers' conferences in the United States and Ireland.
+She has taught at the University of California at Irvine, Purdue University, Warren Wilson College, and the University of Illinois, Urbana-Champaign, as well as numerous writers' conferences in the United States and Ireland.
 In 2002 the University of Illinois awarded her both humanities and campus-wide awards for excellence in teaching.
-She is currently a professor of English at the University of Illinois, Urbana-Champaign.
+She died in October 2016.